s207017/delivery-service/README.md

     - Spring Security
     - Spring Cloud API Gateway
     - Redis
-- Ultimately, this project is aimed to implement a CI/CD pipeline as well as monitoring tools in line with industry-level expectations
+- Ultimately, this project aims to implement a CI/CD pipeline as well as monitoring tools in line with industry-level expectations